 Being a small city, Lucas does not have a public transit system used by locals to get to and from work.

-The per capita income in Lucas in 2022 was $35,321, which is middle income relative to Iowa, and upper middle income relative to the rest of the US.
-This equates to an annual income of $141,284 for a family of four.
+The per capita income in Lucas in 2022 was $23,007, which is low income relative to Iowa and the nation.
+This equates to an annual income of $92,028 for a family of four.
 However, Lucas contains both very wealthy and poor people as well.

 The people who call Lucas home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Lucas residents report their race to be White.
-Important ancestries of people in Lucas include German, English, Irish, Dutch, and Welsh.
+The greatest number of Lucas residents report their race to be White, followed by Asian.
+Important ancestries of people in Lucas include Irish, German, English, Dutch, and Welsh.

 The most common language spoken in Lucas is English.
 Other important languages spoken here include Slavic languages and Russian.